 - They have lots of exhibitions and fun activities that are usually announced on social media like Instagram and Snapchat rather than a website update.

 - Do you need a visa to travel to Kuwait?
 Most likely, yes!
-Answer all your Kuwait visa form here.
+Don’t forget to figure it out before your departure.

 Ten Great Things to do in Kuwait